-Two instrumental ships were introduced into service in 1962 – the Horyzont, which was handed over to the Gdynia State Maritime School following the decision of the Minister of Shipping Stanisław Darski, and the Zenit.
+Two instrumental ships were introduced into service in 1962 – the Horyzont, which by the decision of the Minister of Shipping Stanisław Darskiwas, was handed over to the Gdynia State Maritime School, and the Zenit.
 These ships were involved in radar exercises during short outings in Gdansk Bay and on longer excursions on the Baltic sea and served for approximately 35 years.

 The Higher Gdynia Maritime School